Toad Patrol

 Toad Patrol is a Canadian animated series created by George and Peggy Sarson.
-It premiered on October 2, 1999, on Teletoon and on September 7, 2002, on Toon Disney.
+It premiered on October 2, 1999, on Teletoon (now Cartoon Network) in Canada and on September 7, 2002, on Toon Disney in the United States.

-Although it was aimed at young children, it found a following among pre-teens, teens and young adults because the fairly youthful and lighthearted appearance of the show enveloped some rather dark undertones and backgrounds.
+Although it was aimed at children, it found a following among preteens, teens and young adults because the fairly youthful and light-hearted appearance of the show enveloped some rather dark undertones and backgrounds.
 The story was in unofficial development since 1985, officially beginning when the creators started selling Mistle Toad chocolates and cream pops to raise money.

-Toad Patrol was animated in Korea, AKOM (first season) and India, UTV Toons (additional production services, second season only), although much in-betweening was done in Canada at Funbag and Helix studios.
+Years later, Toad Patrol was animated in Korea, AKOM (first season) and India, UTV Toons (additional production services, second season only), although much in-betweening was done in Canada at Funbag and Helix studios.
 It later aired on the French-language Télétoon as La Petite Patrouille, and on the TeleFutura (now UniMás) Spanish-language network as Patrulla de Sapitos.
 It also aired in Italy on Rai 2 as La pattuglia dei ranocchi.